dany84/aws-cdk-examples/README.md

 # aws-cdk-examples

-This repository contains a set of example projects for the AWS Cloud Development Kit.
+This repository contains a set of example projects for the AWS Cloud Development Kit in typescript.